Best Adjustable Dumbbells | Helping You Choose

 If you are able to achieve 12-15 repetitions of proper form with ease for two or three consecutive workouts, increase the weight by 5-10%.

-Don’t worry if you need to stay at the same weight for a few weeks.
-It is consistency, and your body will adapt to it and become stronger if you work out regularly.
+Don’t panic if you have to stay at the same weight for a few weeks.
+It is about consistency, and your body will get used to it and get stronger if you exercise regularly.

 Develop a Full-Body Workout

-Use your dumbbells to conduct a range of exercises that cover different muscle groups.
-This maintains overall strength and mobility.
+Use your dumbbells to do a mix of exercises that work different muscle groups.
+This provides overall strength and mobility.

 Exercises to employ: